Achievements of January 2021

 At the end of each month, we summarize the top news, updates, and achievements of Lisk in a single blog post.
 Help us spread the word by retweeting all highlights to let more people know about what we are working on.
+This blog post covers the main achievements of Lisk in January 2021.

 Release of Lisk SDK 5.0.3